NBIB14015U Applied Marine Biology (Marin)

 BSc Programme in Biology

-The course aims at linking knowledge on marine environment and organisms with applied cases, where such knowledge is required (e.g. climate change, eutrophication, and sustainable use of marine resources).
+The course aims at linking knowledge on marine environment and organisms with applied cases, where such knowledge is required (e.g. climate change, eutrophication, pollution).
 The course will be based on 3-5 themes representing specific applied issues, which will provide the frame for understanding and assessing the potentials, limitations and environmental effects of human activities on marine ecosystem structure and function.
-The cases will be presented in a scientific context, where an understanding of the underlying basic physiological and ecological processes will provide the foundation for evaluating and predicting environmental effects of human activities on marine systems.
+The cases will be presented in a scientific context, where an understanding of the underlying basic physiological and ecological processes will provide the foundation for evaluating, predicting and managing environmental effects of human activities on marine systems.
 Each theme will involve lectures, student presentations and theoretical exercises.
 Students will work in groups and deliver a written report for each theme.

 To provide the students with an understanding of the various